Phlebolymphedema - Take Water in Your Veins Seriously

 Diagnosis of Phlebolymphedema

-A medical professional, in this case, a Phlebologist, begins with a complete physical examination to determine the progression of Phlebolymphedema.
+A medical professional, in this case a Plebologist, begins with a complete physical examination to determine the progression of Plebolymphedema.

-Complete patient history is done to understand hereditary risks to the development of the venous drainage disorder.
+A complete patient history is done to understand hereditary risks of developing the venous drainage disorder.

-Sophisticated imaging technology like the Doppler ultrasound scan can be used to detect the formation and location of blood pools in the lower half of the body.
+Sophisticated imaging technology, like the Doppler ultrasound scan, can detect the formation and location of blood pools in the lower half of the body.
 Early diagnosis results in the best prognosis and is highly recommended.

 Phlebolymphedema Treatment